SimformSolutionsPvtLtd/react-native-skia-catalog/src/components/MediaButton/README.md

 # Media Button

----

-`MediaButton` component comes with custom animation and a customized pulse effect around the buttons
+`MediaButton` component comes with custom animation and a customized pulse effect around the button.

 #### 🎬 Preview